Updated on January 16, 2017

-Amaranth culture: For leaf-type Amaranth see the listing under Greens in the vegetable section.
-Plant early in the season, thin to 1 plant every 6 to 8 inches for best results.
+Amaranth culture: Plant early in the season, thin to 1 plant every 6 to 8 inches for best results.
 Packet plants 50 to 100 foot of row.

 Mayo Indian: 90 days.
 Black seeded, robust plants.
 When the first seed heads were cut, it re-grew more for a second crop.
-Pkt. $1.50 OG
+Pkt. $1.50 Certified Organic Seed

 Orange Giant: 110 days.
 Huge 7 to 8 foot plants, loaded with gorgeous burnt orange seed heads.
 Pkt. $1.50

 Neiger: A black seeded type that is sown in the Spring for a mid-summer harvest.
 The seed heads and awns are a black color and very attractive in flower arrangements.
-(Unavailable for 2013)
+(UNAVAILABLE FOR 2017)

 French Green: Nice, green lentils.
 Excellent for soup.
 This type is best for sprouting.
-Pkt. $1.75 OG
+Pkt. $2.00 Certified Organic Seed

 Linticchie Verdi: A greenish tan lentil of Mediterranean origin.
 Pkt. $3.00